ABOVE: A young Ficus auriculata fig tree photographed at the Paginatan Dii resort near Sandakan

-EARED FIG Ficus auriculata Lour (1790) SECTION: SYCOCARPUS
+ROXBURGH’S FIG Ficus auriculata Lour (1790) SECTION: SYCOMORUS

-Leaves: Large heart shaped leaves 10-30cm long by 7-25m wide with a cordate base on both sides and a long petiole up to 30cm long.
+Leaves: Large heart shaped leaves 10-30 cm long by 7-25 m wide with a cordate base and a long petiole (leaf stalk) up to 30 cm long.

 Similar species: At least 8 species of Bornean figs produce large green figs from the trunk but this is one of only three species including F. racemosa and F. variegata where the fig turns reddish on ripening.

 Distinguish:.
 As this tree is not native to Borneo it is only seen in cultivation where it is currently uncommon in most areas.
 Distinguish by the shape and size of the very large leaves.

 Distribution: Often cultivated for it’s edible figs on the Asian continent, but uncommon in Borneo where it has been introduced.

 Sabah: The only examples we have seen grow in the garden of the Rainforest Discovery Center at Sepilok and at the Paginatan Dii Resort near Sandakan, (photo above) but other examples undoubtedly exist.